benwhut/Web3MintTokenHTML/README.md

 then load the web pages on
 `http://localhost:8000/`

-The HTML web pages are barebones, but once you connect your Metamask wallet, it should look similar to these:
+The HTML web pages are barebones for simplicity (no styling), but once you connect your Metamask wallet, it should look similar to these:

+index721.html
 ![](screenshots/721.jpg?raw=true)

+index1155.html
 ![](screenshots/1155.jpg?raw=true)